Early Steps (K-2)

 Geraldton Grammar Early Learning Centre students benefit from the expertise and resources available in an ELC- year 12 school environment.
-Our Early Learning Centre offers specialist classes in drama, Mandarin and library.
+Our Early Learning Centre offers specialist classes in Art, Drama, Mandarin, PE and library.

 Students have access to state of the art educational technologies in their classroom, and throughout the primary campus.

 INSPIRE is Geraldton Grammar School’s whole primary school approach to social-emotional learning and development.
 Read all about it on the Wellbeing page.

 Our 3-year-old junior kindergarten program operates two full days per week.
 Students need to be three years of age before they are able to join our program.
 Students are eligible to join our program the day after their third birthday, until the 30th June each year.

 3-year-old kindergarten is a year of growing socially, emotionally, physically, and intellectually.
 We offer a dynamic play-based program, planned to cater to the interests and developmental needs of our students.

 Students are immersed in a rich language environment and are encouraged to participate in a wide variety of exciting activities designed to capture their imagination and develop their early literacy and numeracy skills.

 Integrated learning is a major focus in the 3-year-old kindergarten program; learning around themes of interest helps students to establish links to concepts across a broad range of learning areas.

 The 3-year-old kindergarten centre provides an exciting range of developmental resources and light, spacious, homely facilities surrounded by exciting outdoor playground areas.
 The balanced program offers each child time for all areas of learning.
 Students will have time for fun and laughter, concentration and effort, noisy play outdoors, planned indoor and outdoor activities and peaceful quiet time amongst the excitement of a busy day.